 Our cultural centers are places where you come to learn about or where you bring your unique and distinctive traditions to our campus community.

-The Everywoman’s Center is a multicultural center that serves the very diverse cultural and linguistic populations at UMass Amherst.
+The Center for Women and Community is a multicultural center that serves the very diverse cultural and linguistic populations at UMass Amherst.
 Their programs include information and referral on a variety of issues and concerns; 24-hour rape crisis service; counseling; support groups; training and community organization on issues of violence against women; as well as advocacy and cultural, educational, and social programs for women of color.

 Our Veteran Services Office assists veterans, guardsmen, and reservists both in their transition to being UMass Amherst students and also provides them with student support services during their academic careers.